ldn-softdev/jtc/User Guide.md

 Jane, Denver, 80206, CO, 6213 E Colfax Ave bash $
 ```
-The template above is demo'ing iterable auto tokens - those are good when it's requird to extract iterables members individually,
+The template above is demo'ing iterable auto tokens - those are good when it's required to extract iterables members individually,
 or in a different order.
 In our case the query's order of items matches those in the array, hence it's possible to simplify our
 template:
 ```bash